pmelchior/spender/README.md

 The easiest way is `pip install spender`.
 When installing from the code repo, run `pip install -e .`.

-For the time being, you will have to install one dependency manually: `torchinterp1d` is available [here](https://github.com/aliutkus/torchinterp1d).

 ## Pretrained models (requires no spender install)

 We make the best-fitting models discussed in the paper available through the Astro Data Lab Hub.
 Here's a workflow: